emily-chan/Haskell-Blog/README.md

 # CPSC 354 Programming Languages
 # Haskell Blog

-# This is a tutorial about Haskell.
+This is a tutorial about Haskell.
+[Here](Installation.md) directions on how to install Haskell.

 References:
 - https://hackmd.io/@alexhkurz/Hk86XnCzD